msemeria/dog_classification/README.md

 export FLASK_ENV=development
 flask run
 ```
 The web app looks for a saved model file model/model_webapp.pt.
 This file can be obtained by executing model/dog_app.ipynb.
-If the file acnnot be found, the webapp defaults to using a Vgg16 pretrained model.
+If the file cannot be found, the webapp defaults to using a Vgg16 pretrained model.